UBC-NLP/microdialects/README.md

 </p>

 ----
-Citing Guide - please follow the following citation guide if you use any of this work in your research:
+Citation Guide - please follow the following citation guide if you use any of our datasets or models:
 ```
 @inproceedings{abdul-mageed-etal-2020-toward,
     title = "Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environments",